 The Elements of Style by William Strunk, Jr. and E. B. White: This book, called affectionately “The Little Book,” is the one I suggest to anyone who wants to write.
 It is very concise and isn’t burdened with a lot of difficult terminology.
 I would suggest rereading it at least once a year.
-To quote the late, great Dorothy Parker: “” As an aside, E. B. White also wrote Charlotte’s Webb and Stuart Little.
+To quote the late, great Dorothy Parker: “If you have any young friends who aspire to become writers, the second-greatest favor you can do them is to present them with copies of The Elements of Style.
+The first-greatest, of course, is to shoot them now, while they’re happy.”
+As an aside, E. B. White also wrote Charlotte’s Webb and Stuart Little.

 If You Want to Write: a Book About Art, Independence and Spirit by Brenda Ueland: Like Dorothea Brand’s excellent handbook, Ueland’s If you Want to Write was published in the 1930s.
 And as with Brand’s book, some of the material will appear dated to the contemporary reader.
 But while I recommended the Brand book without reservation, I cannot do so for Ueland’s.
 Brand’s style is clear and precise, while Ueland—who seems to be reaching for the exact word—gives us approximations.
 She is a person of her time, and that is to be expected and overlooked; but Ueland often employs overreaching generalizations and fallacious arguments of authority, which impaired my reader’s suspension of disbelief.
 And yet…and yet, she is so warm, positive, and engaging that you might forgive her anything!
 She makes you want to write.
 She believes in you…in everyone reading her book.
 Reading her book was catalytic…it pushed me right through a writer’s block.
 That’s why it made the cut for this list!
 Read it and decide…